-- Candy eyes – You can find these at more grocery stores or craft stores in the baking aisle.
+- Candy eyes: You can find these at most grocery stores in the baking aisle or seasonal items.

 Variations